+What is Permanent Life Insurance?
 Permanent Life Insurance is a term used to describe a life insurance policy that doesn’t expire.
 This is where the name permanent comes from.
-The most common type of permanent life insurance is called whole life insurance.
-Another name for permanent life insurance is universal life insurance.
+Another name for permanent life insurance is called permanent whole life insurance.
 Whole life insurance like permanent life insurance lasts your WHOLE life and doesn’t cancel.

-Whole life insurance and universal life insurance policies both have a savings account feature called cash value where funds can accumulate over time.
+Whole life insurance policies have a savings account feature called cash value where funds can accumulate over time.
 This savings account can be used to borrow against if needed once the cash value account has been built up.
 Buyers shouldn’t expect to be able to use this feature until many years have gone by as the cash value takes a long time to accumulate.

 Permanent life insurance plans have become popular over the years since these plans are easy to understand and simple to qualify for.
 If you have a permanent life insurance policy in place when you die, it pays your beneficiary a death benefit just like a life insurance policy should.
 It’s that simple!
 Most individuals who purchase a permanent life insurance policy are looking for lifelong insurance protection to cover their families.